Anna Gamel |

 CVS and Walgreens both have competing perks and prices.
 But when it comes to everyday ease and the shopping experience, there are some key differences.

-First up, Walgreens offers curbside pickup with digital coupon options, while CVS currently does not.
-However, digital coupons are accepted on CVS same-day delivery orders.
-CVS does shine with a 60-day return window, which is double the 30 days that Walgreens offers.
+First up, Walgreens offers curbside pickup with digital coupon options, while CVS currently doesn't.
+However, digital coupons are accepted on CVS same-day delivery orders and most in-store pickup orders.

 Another cool perk is Walgreens Senior Day.
-On the first Tuesday of every month, seniors can get a 20% discount in-store, and the discount is good for the entire first week of the month online.
+On the first Tuesday of every month, seniors can get a 20% discount in store, and the discount is good for the entire first week of the month online.
 CVS doesn’t have a similar program, so this is a clear win for Walgreens.

 Based on CVS's 2024 store closure list, CVS might be less convenient for many shoppers.
 Walgreens, on the other hand, often has more locations.